sepasgar/DYMOLA-Python-connection-using-FMU/README.md

 # DYMOLA-Python-connection-using-FMU
 This script is a general guide to couple a DYMOLA simulation model with a Python script.
 This is mainly used when you want to make use of Deep/Machine learning in your simulation.
 The 'fmpy' library is used in this script, but there are also other libraries.
+To generate FMU, you should export your simulation model in FMU format in DYMOLA or any other software that supports FMU.
+To set variables as Simulation input from your Python script, you need to use an 'INPUT' module in DYMOLA simulation as shown in Fig. 1 and to read data from the simulation, you need an 'OUTPUT' module as shown in Fig. 2.

 <div align="center">